roughezzz/weDevs/README.md

 no longer support the create api without the any token.
 So with postman POST http://localhost:8000/wp-json/jwt-auth/v1/token (with admin username and password) and replace the token and you will able to create users.

-Thank you and I was running the wordpress in the localhost 8000
+Thank you and I was running the wordpress in the localhost:8000 and to run app use 'npm start' or 'expo start'